rozek/node-red-contact-form-examples/README.md

 The typical work flow looks as follows:

-* a visitor navigates to the page containing the feedback form (in this example, that page is located at `/feedback`.
+* a visitor navigates to the page containing the feedback form (in this example, that page is located at `/feedback`).
 Node-RED builds and sends that page with an empty form
 * the visitor now completes this form (including the actual message) and presses a "Submit" button.
-Due to the way this form has been designed, modern browsers can already validate the input themselves and present proper error messages without loading the server.
+Due to the way this form has been designed, modern browsers can already validate user input themselves and present proper error messages without loading the server.
 * after submission, the server (i.e., Node-RED) validates any form input and either adds an error message to the form and sends it back or submits the message (by email) and responds with a web page that indicates success.

 #### Request and Query Parameters ####